Manmeet2456/UCS654/README.md

 | Pole Angle    | -0.418      | 0.418       |
 | Pole Velocity | -3          | 3           |

+Random values were generated within these bounds to create diverse simulation states.

 ---

-## 🔁 Step 4 & Step 5: Data Generation
+## 🔁 Step 4 & Step 5: Data Generation using Simulation

-A total of **1000 simulations** were generated.
+A total of **1000 simulations** were executed.

 ### Methodology

 1. Random parameters were generated within defined bounds.
-2. These parameters were passed into the simulator.
+2. The generated state was passed into the CartPole simulator.
 3. A random action (0 or 1) was applied.
-4. Simulation outputs were recorded in a dataset.
+4. Simulator outputs were recorded.
+5. All data was stored in a dataset (`simulation_data.csv`).

 ### Dataset Features